cloudevents/spec/discovery.md

 Receiving the complete set of these will allow a downstream mirror to exactly materialize a consistent Service collection.
-A downstream mirror MAY alter records as appropriate for its cirucmstances.
+A downstream mirror MAY alter records as appropriate for its circumstances.

 Any Discovery Endpoint Service entities MUST adhere to the following:
 ```json